HoneyHoneyTeam/ESP32-Marauder-Double-Barrel-5G/README.md

 <br/>

-also, we have aggreggive the info between Double Barrel and its 5G counterpart for your reference.
+Also, we have aggregated the information between Double Barrel and its 5G counterpart for your reference.

 ![Alt text](Assets/images/front.with.laydown.jpg)

 ## Pre-flight Check / Settings Before First Use

 > [!NOTE]
 > All our products are thoroughly checked and configured prior to shipping.
-While most of our products are plug-and-play, a few specific settings need to be adjusted on your Flipper Zero to ensure proper communication with the Double Barrel.
+While most of our products are plug-and-play, a few specific settings need to be adjusted on your Flipper Zero to ensure proper communication with the Double Barrel 5G.

 <br/>

 ### SubGhz <433mhz>
 - **No initial setup is required for SubGhz chipset detection**.
-The Flipper Zero automatically recognizes an external SubGhz chipset when it connect to The Double Barrel.
+The Flipper Zero automatically recognizes an external SubGhz chipset when it connect to The Double Barrel 5G.
 - To confirm if the Flipper Zero is using the external SubGhz chipset, or to switch to it manually:
 	1. On your Flipper Zero, navigate to the main menu.
 	2. Go to: **Sub-Ghz** -> **Radio Settings** -> **Module**.